justinmillar/ecocast-notes/ecocast-day-1.md

 The relevant related questions include:
 - Is this the right problem / decision framing
-- If not, are there other objectives (and associated preformance measures) that need to be considered?
+- If not, are there other objectives (and associated performance measures) that need to be considered?
 - Can the alternatives be expanded?

 ### Objectives: Why do we care about the decision?